Advanced Search Filters

 Years of anti-Soviet and racist propaganda in Nazi Germany made it difficult to reach the goal of adequate care for Soviet POWs.
 Appeals to labor productivity were not always enough to convince businesses and camp commanders that they should care for the physical well-being of a supposedly inferior "racial enemy".6 Restoring the prisoners to health was further complicated by the fact that increases to the meager rations provided to Soviet POWs were not proposed at this time.
 The massive death counts of winter 1941–1942 were not repeated, but Soviet POW laborers continued to suffer from malnutrition—and continued dying in very large numbers.

 Food rations, which were already insufficient, were drastically cut in POW camps on the eastern front in October 1941 "although those in charge fully realized that this meant certain death for many of the prisoners."
-Ulrich Herbert, Hitler's Foreign Workers: Enforced Foreign Labor in Germany under the Third Reich, trans.
+To learn more, see Ulrich Herbert, Hitler's Foreign Workers: Enforced Foreign Labor in Germany under the Third Reich, trans.
 William Templer (New York: Cambridge University Press, 1997), 155.
-See also Christian Streit, "Soviet Prisoners of War in the Hands of the Wehrmacht," in Hannes Heer, Klaus Naumann (eds.), War of Extermination: The German Military in World War II, 1941-1944 (New York: Berghahn Books, 2006); and Jürgen Förster, "Complicity or entanglement?
-Wehrmacht, War, and Holocaust," in Michael Berenbaum, Abraham J. Peck (eds.), The Holocaust and History: The Known, the unknown, the Disputed, and the Reexamined (Bloomington: Indiana University, 1998).
+See also Christian Streit, "Soviet Prisoners of War in the Hands of the Wehrmacht," in Hannes Heer, Klaus Naumann (eds.), War of Extermination: The German Military in World War II, 1941-1944 (New York: Berghahn Books, 2006); and Jürgen Förster, "Complicity or Entanglement?
+Wehrmacht, War, and Holocaust," in Michael Berenbaum, Abraham J. Peck (eds.), The Holocaust and History: The Known, the Unknown, the Disputed, and the Reexamined (Bloomington: Indiana University, 1998).

 Ulrich Herbert, "Forced Laborers in the Third Reich: An Overview," International Labor and Working-Class History 58 (Fall, 2000), 195.